 The purpose of Headlands’ support is to provide rapid funding to help such work continue.

-Headlands will support a limited number of projects with $1000 each, with the total number of projects funded dependent on the number of eligible projects submitted.
-Funding is to be disbursed early September, 2020.
+Headlands will support up to five projects with $1000 each, with the total number of projects funded dependent on the number of eligible projects submitted.
+Funding is to be disbursed in late February, 2021.

 How to Apply:

 Apply by February 8, 2021.
 Representatives of eligible projects should email a letter of interest to firstname.lastname@example.org with subject line: Community Rapid Response Fund